 Accommodation: Campsites (2 nights), Hostel (1 night).

 Meals: 3x breakfast, 3x lunch, 3x dinner, 2x afternoon hot beverage.

 Transportation: Tourist transportation to the hear trail, 1x train (Expedition Class).

 Do I need to book it in advance?
-The Salkantay Trek Cheap 4 Days has departures guaranteed, but train tickets and entrance to Huayna Picchu Mountain are subjet to availability.
+The Salkantay 4 day trek cheap has departures guaranteed, but train tickets and entrance to Huayna Picchu Mountain are subjet to availability.
 For that reason, we HIGHLY recommend booking it in advance to ensure you receive exactly what you want!

 PLEASE NOTE: May, June and July are peak months of a HIGH TOURIST SEASON in Cusco.
 It means that train tickets ARE SELL OUT QUICKLY!!
 Please be aware that the trek leaves daily; however, return train tickets may not be available, if you like to book on last moment.
 To avoid this inconvenience, please book it several weeks in advance!

 If you want to know about our foundation, please click Responsible Travel

 We rise about 5 am and go from Cusco on bus for about 4 hours to Mollepata village (2900 meters above sea level).
 You will arrive around 7.30 am, we stop for 45 minutes and have breakfast in a restaurant if the group wants (not included in cost) and can buy some last minute supplies. (not included)Then we continue our ride uphill, for 1 more hour until we reach Challacancha (the trail head).